eiskrenkov/sublinit/README.md

 #### Other options
 1. `--no-open` do not open the project in Sublime Text
 2. `--origin` your project's default remote, e.g `git@github.com:eiskrenkov/sublinit.git`

+### Plain
+Executing `$ sublinit plain --new --name newproject` will

+1. Create `newproject` directory
+2. Create `newproject.sublime-project`
+3. Open newly created project in Sublime Text

+If you won't pass `--new` option, SublInit won't create any folders and will run inside of the current one

+#### Other options
+1. `--no-open` do not open the project in Sublime Text